ITE183-2025-2026/PROJECT_EduTransit/README.md

 ## Project Overview

-**EDUTRANSIT** is a web-based School Bus Route Management and Simulation System developed as part of an undergraduate thesis.
-The system is designed to model, manage, and simulate school bus routes within **Iligan City**, addressing the lack of a dedicated school bus system by providing optimized routing solutions using graph theory and mapping technologies.
+**EDUTRANSIT** is a web-based School Bus Route Management and Simulation System developed as part of an undergraduate thesis aimed at **optimizing student transportation in Iligan City using graph theory and real-world road network mapping**.

+This study focuses on generating and simulating **optimal school bus routes** for five selected tertiary institutions: **Mindanao State University – Iligan Institute of Technology (MSU-IIT)**, **St. Michael’s College (SMC)**, **Adventist Medical Center College (AMCC)**, **St. Peter’s College (SPC)**, and **Iligan Medical Center College (IMCC)**.
+These institutions represent both **public and private schools within the city**, chosen due to the **high prevalence of student transportation challenges** in their locations.

+The system enables administrators and users to **model, manage, visualize, and simulate efficient bus routes**, supporting future implementation of a dedicated school bus transit solution through **shortest-path computation, interactive mapping (Leaflet + OpenStreetMap), and OSRM-based travel time simulation**.

 The system supports **two user roles**: **Admin** and **Regular User**, each with specific functionalities.